jump-dev/MathOptInterface.jl/docs/src/submodules/Nonlinear/overview.md

 ### Sketch of the design in Nonlinear

-`Nonlinear` overcomes these problems by decomposing the datastructure into a number of different concrete-typed vectors.
+`Nonlinear` overcomes these problems by decomposing the data structure into a number of different concrete-typed vectors.

 First, we create vectors of the supported uni- and multivariate operators.